mozilla-services/socorro/docs/annotations.rst

 Crash Annotations
 =================

-A crash report contains one or more minidumps plus a series of *crash annotations*.
-For example, a crash report may contain the following
+A crash report contains a set of *crash annotations* and zero or more minidumps.
+For example, a crash report may contain the following annotations:
-annotations:

 * **ProductName**: Firefox
 * **Version**: 77.0a1